fairwaves/um-docs/markdown/UmSITE quick start manual.markdown

 Generally, the TRX ID of BCCH is fixed to be the smallest TRX ID in the cell.

-Therefore TRX1 antenna  has to be situated below TRx2 antenna e.g. If the connection would be established when the TRx1 antenna is higher and then has assigned to a timeslot of the lower antenna TRX2, call connection could be lost.
+Therefore, TRX1 antenna  has to be situated below the TRX2 antenna.
+For example, if the connection would be established when the TRX1 antenna is higher and then it has been assigned to a timeslot of the lower antenna TRX2, call connection could be lost.

 *The antenna attached to the TRX1 should not have an advantage by height in that particular case.*

 #### 2.2	Getting started

-1. Connect to power source and turn it on.
-LED on the front pannel will flashing in 1-2 minutes later turned on.
+1. Connect to the power source and turn it on.
+LED on the front panel will begin flashing in one to two minutes after being turned on.

-2. Make sure that Ethernet cable connected.
+2. Make sure that the Ethernet cable is connected.

-**Note:** We strongly recommend does not put UmSITE on a public network.
-Connect it to your local network where is access to Internet through NAT or Firewall.
-Keep UDP port 1195 open on your server for fairwaves VPN in case technical support
+**Note:** We strongly recommend not putting UmSITE on a public network.
+Connect it to your local network where there is access to the Internet through NAT or Firewall.
+Keep UDP port 1195 open on your server for Fairwaves VPN in case  of technical support

 ![](http://s019.radikal.ru/i633/1505/04/7e1b573f0b89.png)

 Take any GSM phone with any SIM card and try to search the network.
-Network might have a different names such as *Fairwaves, 1011, Test, etc*.
+The network might have a different name such as *Fairwaves, 1011, Test, etc*.

 #### 2.3 Test call: